-Inside your kidneys are small tube-shaped structures that remove salt, excess fluids, and waste products from the blood.
+Inside your kidneys are small tube-shaped structures that remove salt, excess fluids, and waste products from your blood.
 When these tubules are damaged or destroyed, you develop acute tubular necrosis (ATN), a type of acute kidney injury.
 The damage may result in acute kidney failure.

-The most common cause of ATN is a lack of oxygen.
-When blood can not reach the tissues and cells of the kidneys due to a blockage or restriction, the kidneys can be damaged or destroyed.
+The most common cause of ATN is a lack of oxygen reaching the cells of your kidneys.
+If blood can’t reach your kidneys due to a blockage or decreased flow, your kidneys can be damaged or destroyed.
 This lack of blood flow can be caused by hypotension and certain drugs.

-Harmful substances in the blood can also damage tubules.
+Harmful substances in your blood can also damage tubules.
 Toxins may change the way cells in the tubules function.

 A number of factors may place you at risk for ATN.
 The risk factors depend on your overall health and any other medical issues such as:

-Septic shock may cause a drastic drop in your body’s blood pressure and slow blood circulation to the kidneys.
+- Septic shock.
+Sepsis can cause a drastic drop in your blood pressure and slow blood circulation to your kidneys.
 This is very dangerous if you already have low blood pressure problems.

-If your doctor suspects acute tubular necrosis, he or she may order specific diagnostic tests.
-These testing procedures include:
+If your doctor suspects ATN, they may order specific diagnostic tests:

-- CT scan to take pictures of the inside of your kidneys.
+- CT scans of the inside of your kidneys

 To avoid ATN, treat conditions that decrease oxygen and blood flow to the kidneys.
-Control existing conditions such as diabetes, heart disorders and liver disease.
+Control existing disorders such as diabetes, heart conditions, and liver disease.
 Drink plenty of water after using any contrast dyes.
-Ask your doctor to monitor your blood if you take medications that may be toxic to the kidneys.
+Ask your doctor to monitor your blood if you take medications that may be toxic to your kidneys.